HL7-DaVinci/CRD/README.md

 	* Navigate to the `Users` tab and make a new user.
 	* Give the new user a password in the `credentials` tab
 	* Go to `Role Mappings` and add the `user` role
-9. Modify config files to point at the your new clients and realms
+9. Modify config files to point at your new clients and realms
 	* Change `server/resources/application.yml` keycloak settings to point at the bearer only client in one of the realms
 	* Change `fhir-server/resources/fhirServer.properties` to have the client ID and secret of the bearer only client in the second realm
 	* Change `request-generator/src/properties.json` to include the second realm and public client ID